getify/You-Dont-Know-JS/async & performance/ch4.md

 Actually, that wasn't so painful at all, was it!?

 This snippet should look very similar to what we did earlier with the manually-wired generator controlled by the error-first callback.
-Instead of an `if (err) { it.throw..`, the promise already splits success (fulfillment) and failure (rejection) for us, but the *iterator* control is identical.
+Instead of an `if (err) { it.throw..`, the promise already splits fulfillment (success) and rejection (failure) for us, but otherwise the *iterator* control is identical.

 Now, we've glossed over some important details.